mgsx-dev/gdx-pd/README.md

 ```

 **Note** : because of [#3](https://github.com/mgsx-dev/gdx-pd/issues/3), you need to add jitpack as repository
-(this workaround is necessary while OSC release 0.4 is not in Maven Central) :
+(this workaround is necessary while OSC release 0.4 is not in Maven Central yet) :

 ```
 allprojects {